Skip to Content Top

 Each have distinct periods of time for which alimony will be paid and differing criteria for such an award to be ordered.
 Our knowledgeable alimony attorneys in Clearwater will consult about your unique circumstances to discover what alimony would be applicable to your situation.

-What are the Causes for Alimony Modifications in Florida?
+Common Causes for Alimony Modifications in Florida

 If you have been ordered to pay alimony to your current or former spouse, there may eventually come a time when this must be modified.
 Particularly if your spouse becomes financially independent and monetary support is no longer needed.
 Sometimes, the receiving spouse may be entitled to a modification to increase the amount of alimony due to an increased need.
 However, there are many other reasons why alimony may be modified or discontinued.